7 B2B Buying Committee Frameworks

 The Starr Conspiracy has refined these buying committee mapping methodology approaches over 25+ years of enterprise B2B tech marketing, adapting established behavioral models for operational execution.
 What we see most often: teams have plenty of content but lack committee coordination and decision clarity.
 Every week you wait, the committee adds stakeholders and the deal gets harder to control.

-If procurement keeps showing up late and resetting the deal, this is the fix.
+Procurement keeps showing up late and resetting the deal.
+This is the fix.
 We'll score the committee, map influence, and build the orchestration plan with you before the next big deal hits evaluation.
 See our Demand Generation service.

 Steps